Contents

 Management is key to ensuring everything is in the right place and working properly.
 It ensures the placement of organizational resources and employees in the right place.

-It is what enables every organization’s mechanisms including men, machines, methods, money, and materials are work properly or not.
-Nonetheless, management’s importance can be pointed out below:
+It is what enables every organization’s mechanisms, including men, machines, methods, money, and materials, to work properly or not.
+Nonetheless, its importance can be pointed out below:

 Ensures Goal Achievement